hdreddy/Frontendmentor-coding-challenges/README.md

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com/css/css_align.asp) - This helped me for center positioning the div reason.
+- [Example resource 1](https://www.w3schools.com/css/css_align.asp) - This helped me for center positioning the div.
 I really liked this pattern and will use it going forward.

 ## Author